MechanisM/django-ccfiletypes/README.rst

 About
 -------------------

-CCFiltypes is a small collection of template tags and filters for django.
+ccfiltypes is a small collection of template filters for django that make the displaying of information from FileFields a little easier..

-It's useful for displaying an icon for a certain filetype.
+It's useful for displaying an icon for a certain filetype or getting just the filename without the full path.

 Installation